daniil/full-stack-js-docker-tutorial/README.md

 At this point you should be able to see the server if you make a request to http://localhost:5050 as well as see the container running in Docker Desktop.

+You will also notice that currently the hot-reload of the server doesn't actually work, and any changes you make would require a re-build and re-run of the container.
+Next steps will fix that and make things more manageable.

 ## Docker Compose

 By now we have most of the things we need to run our Express app with Docker.
 But even at this point the commands to run our application are getting long and hard to remember.